hannaheow/DONE/README.md

 # TO DO

-## April 9, 2025
+## April 10, 2025
-- request time off for susan
 - disparity domain methods section
 - disparity domain alternative measures
 - add some bullet point literature to the disparity domain lit review section

 chrr measure calcs
 - gl's pull request
 - *fix filepaths in dev_how branch (switch duplicated_data to measure_datasets and raw_data to inputs)
+- add admin type documentation to at least one measure calc
+- make a pull request for at least one measure calc

 aim2 (when time)
 - read bennet jl et al in lancet 2015 as recommended by sste